 “It should be a basic right of the people of Texas to know how their government operates and how their government uses their taxpayer dollars,” said Texas Representative Terry Canales (D-Edinburg).

-The decision to not release those records, which are ultimately receipts on taxpayer money, were justified by Boeing v.
+The decision to not release those records, which are ultimately receipts on taxpayer money, was justified by Boeing v.
 Paxton on the basis that releasing those records “would put the government or businesses at a competitive risk.”

 Late last year, Canales authored House Bill 81, which would have ended the government’s use of the Boeing v.
 Paxton exemption for records related to concerts, parades, and other entertainment funded by taxpayers.
 The bill ultimately died as well as several other attempts by state legislators to end the overuse of the exception such as a Boeing reform bill last year.